-You can also make a doctor's appointment for your annual physical.
+You also can make a doctor's appointment for your annual physical.
 Make sure to discuss your symptoms of depression even if you tend to dismiss the possibility that these are serious issues.
-It's important not to ignore these problems, especially as we must deal with fewer social opportunities, quarantines and general isolation due to COVID 19.
+It's important not to ignore these problems, especially as we must deal with fewer social opportunities, quarantines and general isolation due to COVID-19.

 Some Ways To Help With Getting Through the 'Dark Ages'